Kia EV5 vs MG ZS EV

 The Verdict

-The Kia EV5 takes 6 of 9 key spec categories.
+The Kia EV5 takes 7 of 10 key spec categories and comes in at a lower price.
 If boot space matters, the Kia EV5 has a clear edge.
 The MG ZS EV adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions